Here are some tips to make sure your project proposal is on the right track.

-He/she is there to help ensure that you have a successful project.
+Your faculty mentor is there to help ensure that you have a successful project, make sure that you allow time to utilize them.
 You should write a draft, have it reviewed by at least your faculty sponsor and make corrections.
 A second reader who is not completely familiar with your project can be very helpful.

 Your audience is educated and intelligent but not necessarily someone who is familiar with your particular field.
 Don’t use jargon or abbreviations.
 Make sure your proposal includes complete sentences and accurate spelling and punctuation.